If you’re exploring ways to secure a European passport, Portugal Citizenship by Investment remains one of the most appealing routes in 2025.

 In the last three options mentioned above, if the investment is located in a designated ‘low-density’ area, then a 20 percent discount applies.

-You’ll need to demonstrate basic proficiency in the Portuguese language by passing the CIPLE A2-level exam.
-This shows that you can handle simple conversations and understand basic written Portuguese. - Clean Criminal Record
+You’ll need to demonstrate basic proficiency in the Portuguese language by passing the CIPLE A2-level exam or skip the CIPLE test if you prove A2 proficiency by completing a Portuguese as a Host Language (PLA) course instead.
+This shows that you can handle simple conversations and understand basic written Portuguese.

 Applicants must not have any serious criminal convictions, either in Portugal or in their home country.
-A clean background is essential for approval. - Proof of Integration
+A clean background check is essential for approval.

 You should show reasonable ties to Portugal—this could include tax residency, local address registration, and some degree of integration into Portuguese life and culture.